sfigg/commercialization-public/manufacture/desktop/add-multilingual-support-to-a-windows-distribution.md

     ```

     > [!Note]
     >You can choose a language for Windows Setup from those that are available in the distribution share when you run Setup from a full operating system only.
 If you run Windows Setup for bootable media or Windows PE, you must add optional components to the Boot.wim file for multilingual support.
-For more information, see [Add Multilingual Support to Windows Setup](add-multilingual-support-to-windows-setup.md).
+For more information, see [Add languages to Windows Setup](add-multilingual-support-to-windows-setup.md).